awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

 + [AWS SDK for Ruby](https://aws.amazon.com/sdk-for-ruby/)
 + [AWS SDK for C\+\+](https://aws.amazon.com/sdk-for-cpp/)

+For information and examples, see [AWS SDK support for client\-side encryption](https://docs.aws.amazon.com/general/latest/gr/aws_sdk_cryptography.html) in *AWS General Reference*\.

-## Option 1: Using a CMK stored in AWS KMS<a name="client-side-encryption-kms-managed-master-key-intro"></a>
+## Option 1: Using a KMS key stored in AWS KMS<a name="client-side-encryption-kms-managed-master-key-intro"></a>

-With this option, you use an AWS KMS CMK for client\-side encryption when uploading or downloading data in Amazon S3\.
+With this option, you use an AWS KMS key for client\-side encryption when uploading or downloading data in Amazon S3\.
-+ **When uploading an object** — Using the CMK ID, the client first sends a request to AWS KMS for a new symmetric key that it can use to encrypt your object data\.
++ **When uploading an object** — Using the KMS key ID, the client first sends a request to AWS KMS for a new symmetric key that it can use to encrypt their object data\.
 AWS KMS returns two versions of a randomly generated data key:
   + A plaintext version of the data key that the client uses to encrypt the object data\.
   + A cipher blob of the same data key that the client uploads to Amazon S3 as object metadata\.
 **Note**